-If you have an on-site Microsoft Exchange Server, patch it TODAY.
+If you have an on-site MS Exchange Server, patch it TODAY.
 Prioritize installing the updates on any Exchange Servers facing the Internet, but all Exchange servers should be updated.
 You can find the patches here: https://msrc-blog.microsoft.com/2021/03/02/multiple-security-updates-released-for-exchange-server/

 How to Prevent Future Zero-Day Vulnerabilities

 Now is the time to move from your on-premises Microsoft Exchange Server to the cloud, and more precisely Exchange Online (the cloud platform for Microsoft 365).